Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

   <img height="250" src="/docs/figs/exampleGallery/SignPosterboard-special-symbols-annotated.png">
 </p>

-## Sign Boards

-Sign boards are immovable objects that display a symbol or a word.
+Sign boards are immovable objects that display a symbol or a .
 They can be used to create tasks where the agent has to navigate to a specific location or to perform a specific action.

 ## Ready-Made Configuration File